 For information on soil tests or to avail of express testing please contact:

-While it is recognized that soil testing is the cornerstone in any nutrient management planning many farmers are still slow to participate in soil testing programmes.
-Soil samples in Ireland are mainly carried out for cross compliance purposes.
+While it is recognised that soil testing is the cornerstone in any nutrient management planning, many farmers are still slow to participate in soil testing programmes.
+Soil samples in Ireland are mainly carried out for cross-compliance purposes.
 A 2012 Teagasc survey showed that only 41% of samples analysed are used for fertilizer planning.

 Soil tests help to reduce the guesswork in fertilizer practices.
-Generally speaking, farmers who soil test know more about their soil nutrient profile and can target their fertilizer purchases accordingly.
+Farmers who soil test know more about their soil nutrient profile and can target their fertiliser purchases accordingly.

-They are able to make more informed buying decisions that save them money in the long run.
-Perhaps the most compelling argument for soil testing is that if you don’t understand the fertility status of the soils under management it is extremely difficult, costly and time-consuming to then ensure the right fertilizer product, application rate, and method of application are being used to maximise return.
+They can make more informed buying decisions that save money in the long run.
+If you don’t understand the fertility status of the soils under management it is extremely difficult, costly and time-consuming to then ensure the right fertilizer product, application rate, and method of application are being used to maximise return.